lapets/ascetic/README.md

 ascetic
 =======

-Simple Haskell module for assembling data and emitting files in any XML-like or HTML-like markup language.
+Haskell data structure, combinators, and functions for assembling data and emitting files in any XML-like or HTML-like markup language.